 variant built notes ____________________________________________________________________ B1/35 protos 2 Warwick B.I 16 Bomber with Double Wasps, saw no combat.
 Warwick C.I 14 B.I cargo derivative Warwick ASR.I 275 B.I air-sea rescue derivative Warwick B.II 1 Bomber, Centaurus VI engines, proto only.
 Warwick GR.II 118 Maritime patrol B.II.
 Warwick GR.II Met 14 Weather reconnaissance GR.II.
 Warwick C.III 100 C.I with cargo pannier.
 Warwick C.IV - C.III with Centaurus engines, not produced.
 Warwick GR.V 211 Improved GR.II.
 Warwick ASR.VI 95 Improved ASR.I. ____________________________________________________________________ TOTAL 846 ____________________________________________________________________BACK_TO_TOP

-* Even before the outbreak of war, Vickers had considered a commercial derivative of the Wellington; with the end of the war looming in 1944, British officials began to consider what aircraft manufacturers might do once the shooting stopped.
-A committee under Lord Brabazon had set up general specifications for a range of airliners, but none were expected to be available over the short term.
-To handle the air traffic boom at the end of the war, the Air Ministry issued Specification 17/44 for a short-medium haul airliner.
+* Even before the outbreak of war, Vickers had considered a commercial derivative of the Wellington.
+With the end of the war looming in 1944, British officials began to consider what aircraft manufacturers might do to stay in business once the shooting stopped.
+A committee under Lord Brabazon set up general specifications for a range of airliners, though none were expected to be available over the short term.
+As a near-term solution to handle the air traffic boom at the end of the war, the Air Ministry issued Specification 17/44 for a short-medium haul airliner.
 In consequence, Vickers obtained a contract to build three of what were originally named "Wellington Transport Aircraft" -- later being given the more inspiring name of "Viking".

 These initial production "Viking 1A" machines had Wellington flight surfaces, still fabric-clad, but a new all-metal airliner fuselage; they had a crew of four, and a capacity of 21 passengers.
 They were powered by Bristol Hercules 630 engines with 1,260 kW (1,690 HP), driving four-bladed variable-pitch propellers.
 The Viking was unpressurized, with square windows and a single door on the left rear of the fuselage, just ahead of the tail, hinged to the front.